TEXT 530-249-1430 or email

 VIDEOS SHOWING THE LAKE RISE 2017

 We have baby grebes on the lake now, a first since 2012.
-Please note that the mothers don't dive with babies on their backs.
+Please note that the mothers don't dive with babies on their backs and the older youngsters are not good at deep diving just yet.
 Be careful speeding along in your boat early in the morning.
-The female will simply flare her chest and take the brunt force of the boat hitting her if she can't get away in time.
-Without her the babies will die anyway so it's critical that she survives.
+Both parents will scream at you if you listen.
 Once the babies are swimming by themselves and learning to dive the chance decreases of causing them harm.
 This goes on for several weeks, basically until the young start sporting their adult plumage.
-Dad's do most all the feeding, including the female.
+Dad's do most all the feeding, including the female until the babies can dive better.
 So his life is critical too.
 The male Clarke's seem more aggressive and literally "chased" my boat when trolling.
 LoL.
-He wasn't too happy with my presence.
+He wasn't too happy with my presence and swam up to about 3 ft from my boat yelling at me.
+I'm sure I heard him say "I got 5 mouths to feed and you're screwing things up for me!!!"
+LoL.
+But we do see a lot of 3 to 4 babies with their parents which is a very good hatch for the grebes.
+Making up for lost time and a plentiful supply of minnows.
+They will never be able to eat them at the rate of chub reproduction we have had the last few years.
+I do watch for the baby grebes as the parents generally want the smaller minnows to feed them with.

 I HAVE MET WITH TU REGARDING SOME ISSUES IN THE DRAFT PLAN THAT DIDN'T FIT IN WITH SAID RESTORATION.
 We will know more after CRMP meeting and field trip on May 31.
 Meet at Bogard Rest Area at 9am, bring bug spray and boots for mud & muck to walk at restoration area.